John-Paul Langbroek: Political career

-Opposition (2005–09)
+Opposition (2004–2009)

 As an MP he had served in the opposition shadow ministry for a number of years.
 He has held various shadow portfolios, including health, public works, mines and energy and immediately before his ascension to the leadership he has served as Shadow Minister for Education and Skills and Shadow Minister for the Arts from 12 August 2008.

-Leader of the opposition (2009–11)
+Leader of the Opposition (2009–2011)

 Langbroek was elected leader of the LNP following the 2009 state election after the LNP's first leader, Lawrence Springborg, announced his retirement.
 Langbroek named Springborg as his deputy.
 Langbroek's election marked the first time in 84 years that the non-Labor side in Queensland had been led by someone aligned federally with the Liberals or their predecessors.
 The Nationals have historically been the stronger non-Labor party in the state, and had been the dominant partner in the non-Labor Coalition from 1925 until the formation of the LNP in 2008.

 Polling for much of 2009 and 2010 showed the LNP ahead of Labor on the two-party vote, and Langbroek consistently led incumbent Labor Premier Anna Bligh as preferred premier.
 However, after Labor's numbers rebounded in the wake of the Queensland floods, Langbroek came under growing pressure from the LNP's organisational wing to stand down.
 According to Nine News Queensland's Spencer Jolly, LNP president Bruce McIver was trying to engineer a by-election to get Brisbane Lord Mayor Campbell Newman, also from the Liberal side of the merger, elected to the legislature so Newman could challenge Langbroek for the LNP leadership.

+In 2010, Langbroek as LNP leader opposed the labor government push for state Constitutional recognition of Aboriginal Australians.
+Saying it was wrong to elevate recognition of one ethnic group within the Queensland community to the exclusion of all others.
+Langbroek also wanted a Referendum on the issue.

 On 22 March 2011, Newman announced he would be seeking pre-selection for the seat of Ashgrove, and would challenge for the LNP leadership if successful.
 Later that day, Langbroek and Springborg announced their resignations as leader and deputy leader, respectively.
 While a February poll showed the LNP with 55 percent two-party support—enough to make Langbroek premier—internal Coalition polling suggested that under Newman, the LNP would win government "in a canter".
 As late as the previous day, Langbroek had insisted that he would not resign, and even demanded that McIver and the rest of the organisational wing either back down from their attempts to push him out or resign themselves.
 He appeared to have the support of most of the party room as well.
 However, within hours of Newman's announcement, Langbroek gave way.

-Newman frontbencher (2011–15)
+Newman Government (2011–2015)

 Newman appointed Langbroek Shadow Police Minister in his Shadow Cabinet.

 After the LNP landslide in the 2012 election, Langbroek was made Minister for Education, Training and Employment in the Newman Ministry.